stevepurdie/saap-docs/content/about/high-availability.md

 ## About high availability

 High availability (HA) is a core discipline in an IT infrastructure to keep your apps up and running, even after a partial or full site failure.
 The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.
-For example, you can prepare for the failure of one system by adding redundancy and setting up failover mechanisms.
+For example, you can prepare for the failure of one system by adding redundancy and setting up fail-over mechanisms.

 Availability and disaster avoidance are extremely important aspects of any application platform.
 SAAP provides many protections against failures at several levels, but customer-deployed applications must be appropriately configured for high availability.
-In addition, to account for cloud provider outages that might occur, other options are available, such as deploying a cluster across multiple availability zones or maintaining multiple clusters with failover mechanisms.
+In addition, to account for cloud provider outages that might occur, other options are available, such as deploying a cluster across multiple availability zones or maintaining multiple clusters with fail-over mechanisms.

 ### What level of availability is best?